uudashr/phantom-webreader/README.md

 This is attempt to create simple server using [PhantomJS](http://phantomjs.org/) and serve the web reading using [Readability](https://github.com/mozilla/readability).

+**Why?**
+> Some web content loaded using AJAX.

+Script injected on PhantomJS, ensure it load the AJAX content.

 Run the server
 ```shell
 $ phantomjs server.js 8080